RSNS Social Action (updated 8/16/20)

-• Disempowered Voter Outreach!
+• Voter Outreach!
 The Reform Movement has partnered with the Center for Common Ground’s Reclaim Our Vote Campaign to contact low-propensity voters of color to help them register, do voter education, and/or get out the vote work.
 Center for Common Ground's mission is to empower underrepresented voters in voter suppression states.
-Registration is vital, but so is turnout,voting safely in a pandemic, and voting early and/or absentee to avoid Election Day perils.
+Registration is vital, but so is turnout, voting safely in a pandemic, and voting early and/or absentee to avoid Election Day perils.
 These voters not only face purges but draconian policies, misinformation, intimidation, and other obstacles to voting.
-Click here to fill out a form that will allow you to order a postcard kit containing instructions, a script, registrar contact information, voter addresses, and 30 postcards (you will need to provide the stamps for the postcards).
+Click here to order a postcard kit containing instructions, a script, registrar contact information, voter addresses, and 30 postcards (stamps not included).

 • The UJA has a volunteer match website for Covid-safe projects for all ages, including helping supply those on the medical frontlines.